FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/schema_plugins.md

             archive.data = simulation
     ```

-The `hdf_generator` information is referring to a secondary software used to create the hdf5 file, so it makes sense to store this in a class very similar to `Program()`.
+The `hdf_generator` information is referring to a secondary software used to create the HDF5 file, so it makes sense to store this in a section very similar to `Program()`.
 Let's first take a look at the current `Program()` schema:

 ```python
 from nomad_simulations.general import Program